emiinacio/emiinacio/README.md

 ✅ HTML / CSS / / Bootstrap
 📕 Learning React, JavaScript
 📖 I have interest in Vue, React Native, TS
-I also work as a developer front-end in WEBJUMP

 <!--
 **emiinacio/emiinacio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.